sealsystems/seal-mongo/README.md

 ## TLS

 The module uses [@sealsystems/tlscert](https://github.com/sealsystems/tlscert) to obtain certificates for an encrypted connection to the database.
 The connection will only be encrypted if `TLS_UNPROTECTED` is set to `none` or `loopback`.
 Otherwise it is assumed that an unencrypted connection is save.
 If `@sealsystems/tlscert` provides a CA certificate, the host's certificate will be transmitted to the database server in order to allow client verification.

+The MongoDB client option `tlsAllowInvalidCertificates` will be set according to `NODE_TLS_REJECT_UNAUTHORIZED`, so if invalid TLS certificates are allowed for NodeJS it's also allowd for MongoDB.

 ## Running the build